Eastern Dedicated Freight Corridor

+Logistics hub and network

-A large Logisitic Hub is proposed in Meerut, which is well connected to EDFC and several expressways.
+A large logistics hub is proposed in Meerut, which is well connected to EDFC and several expressways.

 The Eastern DFC will mostly have double tracks and will be electrified, but the section from Ludhiana to Khurja (365 km) will be single line electrified due to lack of space.
 This freight corridor will cover a total distance of 1,839 km.
 This corridor is having a 46 km branch line which is joining Khurja (Bulandshahr district) on the Eastern DFC with Dadri (Gautam Buddha Nagar district) on the Western Dedicated Freight Corridor (Western DFC).

 As of August 2023, 1150 km or 86% of the Eastern DFC has been completed and 99% required land for these have been acquired.
 First two DFCs, Western DFC, from Dadri, Uttar Pradesh to JNPT (Navi Mumbai) and Eastern DFC from Punjab to West Bengal, which will decongest the railway network by moving 70% of India's goods trains to these two corridors.